 - Middle school students are inducted into the program every year in the spring, and remain a part of the program through high school graduation.

-- Students are selected from schools in Bay, Midland and Saginaw counties.
+- Students in grades 5, 6 and 7 are selected from schools in Bay, Midland and Saginaw counties.

 Possible Dream Scholarship